Probate Q&A Series How can I borrow against inherited real estate in North Carolina to pay creditors and buy out a co-heir?

 • Obtain a current, licensed appraisal to support the loan amount.

-• File a petition with the clerk of superior court and include an affidavit of necessity under N.C.G.S. § 28A-19-7.
+• File a petition with the clerk of superior court and include an affidavit showing the need for the mortgage under N.C.G.S. § 28A-15-1(c).

 • Provide notice to heirs and creditors as required by statute.